crowdin/android-studio-plugin/README.md

 Note that a **branch is required for string-based** projects.

-#### Automatic reload

-By default, the plugin will automatically reload files tree after each change in configuration file.
-To disable this, please uncheck the `Automatically reload on change` option.

 #### Automatic uploads

 By default, the plugin will automatically upload source files to Crowdin on every change.
 To disable this, please uncheck the `Automatically upload on change` option.